To speak to as many customers as it is possible to book, it’s essential to have the ability to streamline the conversation by guiding the telephone.

 The simplest way to describe SEO to your client is through simple analogies.

 A good deal of everything you do to SEO concerns gaining traffic to your client’s website.
 When they ask about the significance of backlinks, explain the concept to them as being just like a vote or a mention.

-If 40 people refer you to a pizzeria, then you'll trust that place far more than if only one or two folks refer you there.
-Google is the same: if 40 people link to you 1 person, Google trusts you more.
+If 40 people refer you to a pizzeria, then you’ll trust that place far more than if only one or two folks refer you there.
+Google is the same: if 40 people link to you one person, Google trusts you more.